Skip to content

 2. SessionCreated — if this is the first message (new session)

-4. ToolExecutionCompleted or ToolExecutionFailed — skill result
+4. ToolExecutionCompleted or ToolExecutionFailed — tool result

 5. MessageSent — outbound response dispatched